MarianneUK/EliBreMusic/README.md

     - Frequent user will want to check to see if there are any newly added features such as a mailing list sign–up.

 ### User Expectations
-According to [Open Mic UK] (https://www.openmicuk.co.uk/advice/why-musicians-singers-need-a-website/), a musician needs a website if they want to be taken seriously.
+According to [Open Mic UK](https://www.openmicuk.co.uk/advice/why-musicians-singers-need-a-website/), a musician needs a website if they want to be taken seriously.
 Fans, media, and industry professionals all expect a singer to have a website.
 They want a one-stop destination that gives full coverage of their career.
 An artist needs a website to be a credible.

 <a name="structure"></a>
 ## 1.2.
 Structure